tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	    num_categories = len(response.context['categories'])
 	    self.assertEquals(num_categories, 3)

-In this test, we populate the the database with three sample categories, `Python`, `C++` and `Erlang`.
+In this test, we populate the database with three sample categories, `Python`, `C++` and `Erlang`.
 We make use of our helper function `add_category()` here.
 We then again request the `index` page, check the response was successful (HTTP `200`), and check whether all three categories are presented on the page.
 We also check the number of categories listed in the context dictionary is equal to three -- the number of categories present in the database at the time.

 Run the test.
 Does it pass?